Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Conclusion and Discussion

+{Authors' contributions.} A.I.D. and V.E.Z. contributed to developing analytical results.
+P.M.L. and S.A.D. contributed to developing analytical results and numerical simulations.
+All authors gave final approval for publication and agree to be held accountable for the work performed therein.

+{ Data Accessibility.} The codes used for producing Figures of Section \ref{sec:numericalcomparison} are publically available at GitHub digital repository: https://github.com/urrfinjuss/deep-water-full

-The work of P.M.L. and V.E.Z. was supported by the state assignment ``Dynamics of the complex systems".
+\funding{ The work of P.M.L. was supported by the National Science Foundation, grant DMS-1814619.
+The work of V.E.Z. was supported by the National Science Foundation, grant number DMS-1715323.
 The work of S.A.D. was supported by the National Science Foundation, grant number DMS-1716822.
-The work of P.M.L. was supported by the National Science Foundation, grant DMS-1814619.
-The work of P.M.L. described in section 2 was supported by the Russian Ministry of Science and Higher Education grant No.075-15-2019-1893.
-The work of V.E.Z. was supported by the National Science Foundation, grant number DMS-1715323.
-The work of V.E.Z. and A.I.D described in section 2 was supported by the Russian Science Foundation, grant number 19-72-30028.
+We thank support of Russian Ministry of Science and Higher education Grant No. 075-15-2019-1893.
 Simulations were performed at the Texas Advanced Computing Center using the Extreme Science and Engineering Discovery Environment (XSEDE), supported by NSF Grant ACI-1053575.
+P.M.L. would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Complex analysis: techniques, applications and computations" where work on this paper was partially undertaken. }